 Deciding about the environment to use for using the allocated capacity.

-Logging into the most level tool to develop and use applications suitable environment and using it as a high in the HTC/cloud environment.
+Logging into the web environments to develop and use applications in the HTC/cloud environment.

-In case of an exhausted resource allocation grant get in contact with the national user support team or move on directly to a domain-specific VO.
+In case of an exhausted resource allocation grant, get in contact with the national user support team or move on directly to a domain-specific VO.

 Additional modules that will be also explored in the second part of the first year through specific EGI-Engage tasks and interested NGIs: